Targeted Metabolomics

 Targeted metabolomics services are available to all researchers at Columbia University and at other academic institutions.

-Investigators that are not affiliated with Columbia University will need to complete a service agreement that must be signed by the legal or purchasing departments of both parties.
+Investigators who are not affiliated with Columbia University will need to complete a service agreement that must be signed by the legal or purchasing departments of both parties.
 This process takes approximately four weeks to finalize.
-The requestor’s legal or purchasing department’s service agreement template is typically used, but one can be provided by Columbia if necessary.
+The requester's legal or purchasing department’s service agreement template is typically used, but one can be provided by Columbia if necessary.
 For more information on service agreements and pricing for non-CU initiated studies, please email the BCL director, Dr. Renu Nandakumar.

 The BCL is not Clinical Laboratory Improvement Amendments (CLIA)-certified.
 The data generated from BCL is to be used for research purposes only and not for clinical and diagnostic applications.